ckammerl/Run-Planner/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
   Run-Planner

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
   For runners wondering what to wear, and where to run.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
   Run-Planner gives you information on what to wear for your run based off of the weather, time, and distance of your run.
 The more information you put in, the more information we can give you!

 ## Problem ##
-  > Describe the problem your product solves.
   Sometimes you don't know what to bring for a run you have in two days, 200 miles away.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
   Run-Planner gives you a well educated snapshot of what your run looks like, and what you should wear for your run based on:
     -weather
     -location